top of page

 No thank you, I do not accept tips; but if you enjoy your treatment, please take a moment to leave a Google review instead, as that would be hugely appreciated and really helpful to me.

 Yes!
-You can purchase a scheduled gift voucher and book somebody in for a treatment on a specific date and time (eg on their birthday or after their exams finish), or you can purchase a general gift voucher which allows the recipient to choose an appointment date, time and type of treatment.
+You can purchase gift certificates or book somebody in for a treatment on a specific date and time (eg on their birthday or after their exams finish).
+General gift certificates allow the recipient to choose an appointment date, time and type of treatment.
+You can also select a particular treatment or provide credit on the certificate so that the recipient can choose their own treatment/s.

 Certificates are valid for 6 months from the date of issue.
 Choose between a paper version through the post or an e-certificate by email.